AppImage/docs.appimage.org/source/packaging-guide/from-source/native-binaries.rst

 As most plugins, linuxdeploy-plugin-appimage provides some environment variables to enable additional functionality, such as:

 ``SIGN=1``
    Sign AppImage.
-See :ref:`ref-signing-appimages` for more information.
+See :ref:`ref-signing` for more information.

 ``UPDATE_INFORMATION=zsync|...``
    Add update information to the AppImage, and generate a ``.zsync`` file.